MaxGrtz/warehouse_planner/README.md

 ## 7. Critical Assessment:
 ###     problem/state representation:
     - the chosen state representation is only useful for fairly small orders, but performs well in this domain
+    - the reasoning behind the choice of the state representation was as follows:
+        -> the most obvious choice was to use a binary array (length - num PSUs) that represents the state and the index the PSU ids
+        -> the value indicates wheher the PSU is part of the id or not -> the idea was to condense this representation by only saving the indices of the one values in this array -> we reasoned that we could restrict the length of the state to the number of items in the order, since in the worst case we would need as many PSUs as there are items in the order
     - Problems:
         -> for every additional item in the order the neighborhood of a state increases by the number of considered PSUs -> this leads to an extreme decline in performance and worse results (because of the increasingly complex/big neighborhoods)